bredamatt/cardano-notes/revealjs/midterm/governance.md

 ### What we liked about the Cardano governance system

 - Interesting and innovative cryptographic research and protocols
-- The introduction of liquid democracy into an e-voting system
+- The introduction of provably secure liquid democracy into an e-voting system

 ---
 ### What we didn't like